Navalny (film): Release

-The film premiered on 25 January 2022 at the Sundance Film Festival as the final title in the U.S. Documentary Competition section, where it won the Festival Favorite Award and the Audience Award for the U.S. Documentary Competition.
+The film premiered on January 25, 2022, at the Sundance Film Festival as the final title in the U.S. Documentary Competition section, where it won the Festival Favorite Award and the Audience Award for the U.S. Documentary Competition.
 In March 2022, Warner Bros.
 Pictures acquired U.S. distribution rights to the film, and set it for an April 11, and April 12, 2022, release.

-The film premiered on 24 April 2022 on CNN in the US, as well as on the streaming platform CNN+.
-It began streaming on HBO Max on 26 May 2022.
+The film premiered on April 24, 2022, on CNN in the US, as well as on the streaming platform CNN+.
+Then after the closure of CNN+, the film moved to HBO Max on May 26, 2022.

-It was shown on BBC2 on 25 March 2022.
+It was shown on BBC2 on April 25, 2022, and on February 16, 2024, the day of Navalny's death.

 Reception

+Critical response

 Guardian critic Phil Harrison awarded it 5/5 stars calling it "one of the most jaw-dropping things you'll ever witness", and "this terrifying documentary enters the realms of the far-fetched spy thriller – and yet it's all true".
 New York Times film critic Ben Kenigsberg added the film to the "Critic's List" and also praised it saying "Roher has assembled a tense and absorbing look at Navalny and his inner circle".